 You can have a large audience, and you can segment them based on what you know about them.
-We already covered that part in our Smart Segments, and The Event, Contact and Campaign data in Smart Segments articles.
-Today, we'll focus more on the smart segment logic, and how you can specify one segment to be as smart as you want.
+We already covered that part in our Smart Segments, and the articles about Contact data and Campaign events.
+Today, we'll focus more on the smart segment logic with Contact data, and how you can specify one segment to be as smart as you want.

+The key point in Smart Segments is how everything is connected within.
 The smart segment conjunctions are the connections between criteria and groups within the smart segment.
-To be more specific, we'll explain these smart segment conjunctions within and between groups:
+We'll explain these within and between groups:

 - Some - means that it isn't necessary for the contact to match all the criteria that you have added.
 As long as the contacts match some (at least one) criteria - they will be added to this segment.